Priority Men: 3 Tips for Opening a Barber Shop

 “After 70 years of being in the industry, we’ve learned that everything centers around great education,” Neill says “And Aveda has a great curriculum and strategy around men’s business.”

-The Parker will be structured differently than the Paris Parker locations, with a head groomer who is responsible for service-related duties in the business while Neill will work on the operational aspects of the business with the Neill Corporation operations team.
+The Parker will be structured differently than the Paris Parker locations, with a head groomer who is responsible for service-related duties in the business while Neill will work on the operational aspects of the business with the Neill operations team.

 “Inventory and services are much simpler,” Neill says.
 “We only offer about six services and we’re pretty much just retailing the Aveda men’s line.”